dennisss/dacha/pkg/cluster/machines/jbod/index.md

 This enclosure will only contain management, SAS expander, and power electronics and will need to connect to another computer via external SAS cables to actually read/write from the disks.

+## Known Quirks

+- The PSUs can be just barely removed for replacement without taking everything apart, but its a bit annoying to unplug the wires.
+    - You may want to clip off the retaining clips on the power connectors so that they are only friction fit.
+- You need to add a 40mm or larger fan behind the expanders to keep them cool.
+    - They haven't failed on me, but will likely have a short life without extra cooling.
+    - Haven't yet designed a proper mount, so for now improvising with some glue.
+- Cover may shake a bit under high random read/writes due to insufficient clamping on the rear side.

 ## Parts

 This section contains information on all the individual parts we are using and why they were selected.
 Use this as a general guide for buying compatible parts for new builds.